A Cruise Is One Of Many Options You Have To Head South

 Don’t forget to pack any medicines you will need as we found it very hard to find a pharmacy in many of the Caribbean ports.
 The ship doctor or gift shop may have some very standard medicines but it will cost you.
 If you are prone to sea sickness (or even just in case), consider some dramamine and maybe a seasickness band.
 When cruising in the Caribbean you will generally have at least one full day at sea and sometimes the ship will toss quite a bit.
 A hat and sunscreen goes without saying, especially if you are doing water activities.

 Most ships these days have hand sanitizer dispensers everywhere, so there is little need to bring your own supply on board.
 Just make sure to use them regularly to avoid any spread of germs.
-You may want to take some hand sanitizer when you are in port or on excursions.
+You may want to take some hand sanitizer when you are in port or on excursions – you can look into getting a bottle of Hand Sanitizer Canada to take out and about with you.
 And ladies, don’t forget that extra supply of tissue just in case.

 One of the last things to consider when Caribbean cruising are the new services that will ship your bags to the cruise port.
 The cost depends on the size of bag and the distance to ship.
 If you are doing a cruise in the middle of a longer trip and you need very different clothes for the cruise, this might make sense.
 So far, we have not really looked at this option.